"Nov. 7, 2012 -- Drinking black tea may help protect against type 2 diabetes, but more study is needed to confirm an association.

 When researchers analyzed data from 50 countries, they found that the rate of diabetes was lowest in coun"...

-ONGLYZA is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus in multiple clinical settings.
-[See Clinical Studies.]
+ONGLYZA is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus [see Clinical Studies].

 DOSAGE AND ADMINISTRATION

 The recommended dosage of ONGLYZA is 2.5 mg or 5 mg once daily taken regardless of meals.
 ONGLYZA tablets must not be split or cut.